-Compensated absences - Employees earn vacation based upon their date of hire and years of service and may accumulate earned vacation up to a maximum of 480 hours.
-Unused vacation at retirement or normal termination is considered vested and payable to the employee.
-Earned but unused vacation is accrued as a liability of the Fund.
+Compensated absences - Employees earn vacation based upon their date of hire and years of service and may accumulate vested vacation up to a maximum of 480 hours.
+Unused vacation at retirement or upon leaving city employment, is payable to the employee, in cash or a noncash settlement, such as conversion to defined postemployment benefits.
+Earned but unused vacation is accrued as a liability of the Fund using the employees' current pay rate.
 Employees also earn up to 12 days of sick leave per year and may accumulate sick leave balances without limit.